 Keto Helps Prevent Degeneration

-A degenerative process called demyelination can occur on nerve cells, where the fatty protective coating over neurons is damaged or diminished.
+A degenerative process, called demyelination, can occur on nerve cells, where the fatty protective coating over neurons is damaged or diminished.
 Neurodegenerative illnesses, like MS (multiple sclerosis), are considered very sensitive to chronic inflammation.
 This makes switching to keto therapeutic to a further degree.

 Keto Promotes Mitochondrial Growth

-In order to move, repair, grow and flourish, the cells in the body need consistent energy.
+In order to move, repair, grow, and flourish, the cells in the body need consistent energy.
 ATP (adenosine triphosphate) is the fuel that the cell organelles, called mitochondria, produce to power everything you do.
 Cells in certain parts of the body have a higher number of mitochondria in their tissues than others in comparison, demonstrating, in turn, the amount of energy they need to function properly.

 The brain is one of the most important areas of the body that needs lots of energy to function.
 We can increase the number and energy output of the mitochondria in your brain.
 Studies have shown that this is possible through ketone oxidization.
 Once we're able to do this, our brain receives more energy.

 Although much research still needs to be done into the full spectrum of potential therapeutic ketosis holds, it's safe to say that researchers are well on their way to revolutionizing the way modern medicine treats neurological diseases.
-In the same vein, we are privileged to be standing on the front lines of a new fitness culture, one that prioritizes our overall health and reaching peak mental performance.
+In the same vein, we are privileged to be standing on the front lines of this new fitness culture, one that prioritizes our overall health and reaching peak mental performance.
 For now, we'll be celebrating the nutrition revolution on the track and on the plate!